 Review Summary: If it ain't broke, don't fix it.

-For over a decade now, Nile have been pushing the limits of their very own, distinctly inimitable sound.
-While the sheer quality of their discography demonstrates that may not be a bad thing, when you consider that their latest offering is essentially “In Their Darkened Shrines pt.5”, you begin to wonder how much a band can extract from a particular formula before it becomes redundant.
-What the band does lack in variety, it more than makes up for in terms of quality, and this too has its drawbacks.
+For over a decade now, Nile have been pushing the limits of their distinctive sound.
+While the quality of their discography shows that may not be a bad thing, when you consider that their latest offering is essentially “In Their Darkened Shrines pt.5”, you begin to wonder how much a band can extract from a particular formula before it becomes redundant.
 As a squad of exceptionally skilled musicians stuck in an artistic rut, they’re required to set the bar so high for themselves that topping their previous efforts seems like an almost insurmountable task.
-With their monolithic 2009 offering “Those Whom The God’s Detest” considered by many to be Nile’s yardstick now, “At The Gates of Sethu” faces an uphill struggle to stand on its own as another worthwhile inclusion to Nile’s catalogue.
+With their monolithic 2009 offering “Those Whom The God’s Detest” now considered by many to be Nile’s yardstick, “At The Gates of Sethu” faces an uphill struggle to stand on its own as another worthwhile inclusion to Nile’s catalogue.

-Regardless, “At The Gates of Sethu” is another jewel in Nile’s crown.
-George Kollias continues to impress on the drum kit and Karl and Dallas still wield their guitars with surgical precision.
-While “At The Gate of Sethu” doesn’t soar to the heights that “Annihilation of The Wicked” or “Those Whom The God’s Detest” did, it none the less towers over many of the genre’s best and demonstrates that Nile are still a formidable force in the field of tech-death, nearly 20 years after their inception.
+Regardless, “At The Gates of Sethu” is another commendable effort from the band.
+George Kollias continues to impress behind the kit and Karl and Dallas still wield their guitars with surgical precision.
+While “At The Gate of Sethu” doesn’t soar to the heights that “Annihilation of The Wicked” or “Those Whom The God’s Detest” did, it still demonstrates that Nile are still a formidable force in the field of tech-death, nearly 20 years after their inception.